jcs-elpa/modablist/README.md

 to and just use `tabulated-list` to display it.
 Yet this package respect data from `tabulated-list` itself and **NOT** the data from their variable.

+Here is the list of open API/hooks for you to update the upstream database from user.

+* `modablist-new-data-hook`
+* `modablist-change-data-hook`

 ## Faces